March 5, 2026

 Welcome to our coverage

-Today’s coverage begins with the first Germans arriving home after evacuations from the Middle East.
-Officials are prioritizing vulnerable evacuees.
-In Berlin, the court verdict in the Holocaust Memorial stabbing is a major development.
-State leaders are meeting in the capital to discuss the rising federal costs borne by local communities.
-Other stories expected to feature include Google opening its first AI center in Germany, Tesla workers rejecting union representation, and a Bundestag debate triggered by an AfD motion calling for a broad inquiry into the Epstein files.
+Today we lead with the first Germans returning by charter flight as officials focus on evacuating vulnerable people.
+In Berlin, the court verdict in the Holocaust Memorial stabbing is a significant development.
+State leaders are meeting in the capital to discuss rising federal costs borne by local communities.
+Other stories expected to feature include Google opening its first AI center in Germany, Tesla workers rejecting union representation, and a Bundestag debate prompted by an AfD motion calling for a broad inquiry into the Epstein files.